How to Plan a Family Trip to Wanaka

 - Sail the skies above Lake Wanaka in a parasailing experience

-- Delve into the Mt Aspiring National Park on a jet boat tour
+- Delve into the Mt Aspiring National Park with Wanaka River Journeys

 - Oggle at more than 60,000 toys at the National Transport & Toy Museum

-- Be welcomed to Lake Wanaka with a traditional Maori powhiri ceremony
+- Be welcomed to Lake Wanaka with a traditional Maori ceremony with WanaHaka

-- Be transported into another reality at Wanaka VR complex
+- Be transported into another reality at Realm VR Wanaka

 - Let the kids loose at the Wanaka Dinosaur Park

-Find out more about each activity in our 10 Things to Do in Wanaka with Kids!
+Find out more about each activity and more in our 20 Things to Do in Wanaka with Kids!

 Wanaka is definitely a destination where you’ll want to spend more time outdoors.
 Here are just some ways to enjoy the magnificent scenery while doing something fun with the kids.